ziuziakowska/linux/Documentation/arch/arm64/morello.rst

 * For capability registers, the upper 64 bits and tag are set to:

-  - CMAX for PCC and DDC_EL0, as defined in the architecture (tag set, maximum bounds, maximum permissions, object type set to 0).
+  - CROOT for PCC and DDC_EL0, as defined below.
   - All zeroes for all other registers.

 * For capability registers, the lower 64 bits are set to: